Nièvre: Wines

 Nièvre is also well known for its white wine, Pouilly Fumé.
-The vineyards are scattered around villages including Pouilly-Sur-Loire, which lends its name to the appellation, Tracy sur Loire, Boisgibault, Saint Andelain.
+The vineyards are scattered around villages including Pouilly-sur-Loire, which lends its name to the appellation, Tracy-sur-Loire, Boisgibault and Saint-Andelain.
 The word fumé is French for "smoky", and it is said the name comes from the smoky or flinty quality of these wines.
 The only grape allowed in the Pouilly-Fumé AC is Sauvignon blanc, which produces wines that are generally crisp, tart, and somewhat grassy.
 There is also a confidential production of red pinot noir wine near La Charité sur Loire.

 Politics

 The President of the Departmental Council is Socialist Fabien Bazin, elected in July 2021.
 The Departmental Council of Nièvre has 34 seats.
 The left-wing coalition led by the Socialist Party has 20 seats.

 Nièvre is traditionally a left-wing department.
 The results of the second round of voting in presidential elections reflect this consistently: